web2solutions/voodux/docs/README.md

 - It does not cares about which `project standard`'s framework/library you employ.
 Vue, React, It does not matters.
 - It does not cares about the UI framework/library you are employing.
 The Material UI, Boostrap, Vuetify, Sencha, DHTMLX, Dojo.

-#### What is VooduX then?

-It is good to see teams proud of being `TDD driven` teams.
-It is amazing to see team proud of `Translating pixel-perfect designs from Figma`, it is really are fascinating to be exposed to new and good `User Xperiences`.
-Horses flying and 3D rotating on screen, big red error messages on giant rounded number form field when user tries to type a string value inside, are good, but this is the head of the iceberg only.

-In several cases, industries are heavily focusing on specific pieces of the process, under a totaly focused on a `Software Engineering` field influenced perspective, rather than prior scoping a overall product plan, flavoured on a `System Information` field perspective.

-Sometimes part of the project process is rock solid, but the final product is lacking in simple things.
-I saw large financial applications that when opened on multiple browser tabs, and if you add a new data in tab one, all other tabs stays dumb.
-If I went to another tab, the new data was not there.

-We really love `State Management` libraries and we use them on daily basis.
-But we don't agree to the assumption that `Application State Management` does the same as a `Application Data Management` abstraction suposedly does.
-Simply because the `application data size` might considerable grows.

-We like to think in a scenario where the `Application State Management` abstraction handles `pieces` of data that are curenlty being used in the screen at the present moment.
-But it does not means you should not have another pieces of data being `underlying handled by some other manner` behind the scenes.

 Let's make a simple comparison to quickly visualize the main difference between traditional React/Vue applications and a VooduX powered application: